 AWS offers free online storage courses to help you learn how to architect and manage highly available storage solutions built on Amazon S3.
 Progress from the fundamentals to technical deep dives to advance your Amazon S3 expertise and help your organization migrate to the cloud faster.

 Learn more by browsing the training progression options below.
 Visit here for the Object Storage Learning Plan and earn a digital badge upon successful completion of the course and assessment.

 Learn about S3 and how to upload data, elements of security, and key features.

 Getting started tutorials and step-by-step guides

 Host a simple personal or marketing website on AWS

 Eliminate on-premises tape backups with S3 Glacier Deep Archive

-Begin storing your archive datasets in Amazon S3 Glacier and S3 Glacier Deep Archive
+Begin storing your archive datasets in Amazon S3 Glacier Instant Retrieval, Amazon S3 Glacier Flexible Retrieval, and Amazon S3 Glacier Deep Archive

 Moving data to Amazon S3

 AWS provides a portfolio of data transfer services to provide the right solution for any data migration project.
 The level of connectivity is a major factor in data migration, and AWS has offerings that can address your hybrid cloud storage, offline data transfer, and online data transfer needs.